sst/sst/www/docs/auth.md

 });
 ```

-### cookie
+### `cookie`

-The cookie strategy for Session management requires some additional configuration on your API but is less work on your frontend.
-The API will issue a cookie that can be automatically included with all future requests so your frontend does not have to think about token storage.
+The cookie strategy for managing sessions requires some additional configuration on your API but is less work on your frontend.
+The API will issue a cookie that can be automatically included with all future requests so your frontend does not have to think about local storage.

 You must allow cookies to be sent cross-origin from your frontend, which is usually running on `localhost` during development and another subdomain in production.

-Update your API with the correct `cors` options.
+So update your [`Api`](constructs/Api.md) with the correct `cors` options.

 ```js title="stacks/api.ts"
 new Api(stack, "api", {